Tesco suspends Chinese supplier after prisoner labor report

 “If a supplier breaches these rules, we will immediately and permanently de-list them.”

-Sky News said the cards were produced at the Zheijiang Yunguang Printing factory, which is about 100 km (60 miles) from Shanghai Qingpu prison.
+The cards were produced at the Zheijiang Yunguang Printing factory, which is about 100 km (60 miles) from Shanghai Qingpu prison, Tesco said.

 The company, which prints cards and books for food and pharmaceutical companies, says on its website it supplies Tesco.